talu/di.js/README.md

 [![Build Status](https://travis-ci.org/angular/di.js.png?branch=master)](https://travis-ci.org/angular/di.js)

+# NOTE
+This project is no longer maintained, but still requird by the various RAMP projects.
+A single release has been published to our private npm repository under @meltmedia/di.

 ## Dependency Injection v2

 This readme describes how to set up your working space in order to run the tests and hack on it.
 See [How can I use it](./docs/how-can-i-use-it.md) on how to use this DI framework in your project.